ludvig-sandh/Chirp/README.md

 Chirp is a complete synth, but there are many exciting features missing.
 Some of them are:

-- MIDI keyboard support: play and control the synthesizer directly from external MIDI devices
 - Recording to WAV: export audio output to `.wav` files for use in other DAWs or projects
 - Dynamic effects chain: add and remove audio effects in real time within the processing graph
 - New audio effects: implement distortion and other effects modules